 Bliss has also played a key role in ensuring that national neonatal standards in England, Wales and Scotland each outline the need for services to include overnight accommodation.”

-Here’s to a month of raising awareness of prematurity and the amazing work that Bliss do.
+Here’s to a month of raising money and awareness of prematurity and the amazing work that Bliss do.

 Pin for later:

 If you enjoyed this post you can follow more of our life, opinions and antics over on Facebook, Twitter, YouTube and Instagram.
 Plus feel free to come and join in with my parenting group ‘From One Parent to Another’ on Facebook.